"Under color of law" refers to the following federal statute:

 Monroe v.
 Pape, 365 U.S. 167 (1961)- A police officer is considered acting "under color of law" even when it is contrary to local ordinances and state statutes, so long as he is engaged in activities related to the performance of his duties.

 Brady v.
 Maryland, 373 U. S. 83 (1963)-Suppression by the prosecution of evidence favorable to an accused who has requested it violates due process where the evidence is material either to guilt or to punishment, irrespective of the good faith or bad faith of the prosecution.
 This case is important to law enforcement and police conduct.
 If a police officer makes a false police report, lies on the stand, or has a history of inappropriate or criminal behavior are issues of credibility and the prosecution needs to reveal this to the defense before allowing you to testify in a case.
 If a police officer has a history of lying, he has no credibility.
-Therefore, his career as an officer is all but over.Miga v.
-City of Holyoke, 398 Mass.
-343 (1986)-In order to recover under 42 U.S.C. §1983, the challenged conduct must be committed "under color of law."
-This means that the defendant must have acted in an official, government capacity, clothed with the authority of the state, in order to be held liable.
+Therefore, his career as an officer is all but over.

 Brower v. inyo County, 489 U.S. 593 (1989)-The police set up a roadblock on a curve using an 18-wheeler.
 The police did so to stop Brower who was eluding police in a stolen vehicle.
 Brower crashed into the roadblock and died.
 The USSC ruled that the family can sue under Section 1983.
 The court ruled that it was reasonable to believe that the roadblock was an excessive use of force to accomplish the seizure.

 United States v.
 Tarpley, 945 F.2d 806 (5th Cir.
-1991)(No Link)-An off-duty deputy sheriff was acting "under color of law" when he identified himself as a police officer and assaulted his wife's former lover.
+1991)-An off-duty deputy sheriff was acting "under color of law" when he identified himself as a police officer and assaulted his wife's former lover.
 The deputy further added that he could get away with the assault because he was a cop.

 Soldal v.
-Cook County, 506 U.S. 56 (1992)-the Fourth Amendment not only protects a person's interest in his privacy but also in his property.
+Cook County, 506 U.S. 56 (1992)-The Fourth Amendment not only protects a person's interest in his privacy but also in his property.
 When a police officer makes a determination in a property dispute and takes property or assists in moving property from a place against the wishes of an interested party, the officer is in effect seizing the property for Fourth Amendment purposes. if the officer is acting outside his authority, it is a violation of the person's civil rights.
 The person can seek redress because the officer was acting under color of law.
 This case applies to situations like repossessions, landlord tenant disputes, domestic property disputes, etc..

 County of Sacramento v.
-Lewis, 000 U.S. 96-1337 (1998)-A police officer, that does not intentionally misuse his vehicle, does not violate a person's rights to due process if the person dies in a wreck while attempting to elude him.
+Lewis, 523 U.S. 833 (1998)-A police officer, that does not intentionally misuse his vehicle, does not violate a person's rights to due process if the person dies in a wreck while attempting to elude him.

-$43,646.00 (Forty-three Thousand six hundred forty-six) Dollars in U.S. Currency (Verners), 97-5241 (10th Cir.
+US v. $43,646.00 (Forty-three Thousand six hundred forty-six) Dollars in U.S. Currency (Verners), 97-5241 (10th Cir.
 06/04/1999)-Although asset forfeiture is a civil action, the government must have probable cause, not the lesser standard of preponderance of the evidence, before a seizure can occur.
 The standard for establishing probable cause for asset forfeiture, in this case drug money, is similar to the standard applied to arrests, searches and seizures.
 Once the government establishes probable cause to seize the assets, the burden shifts to the claimant to demonstrate by a preponderance of the evidence that the property is not subject to forfeiture or that a defense to forfeiture exists.
 If the claimant fails to rebut the showing of probable cause, the government's showing of probable cause is sufficient to support a judgment of forfeiture.

 Cruz v.
 City of Laramie, 239 F.3d 1183 (10th Cir 2001)-The case involves the use of hog-tie restraints which is the restraining of a person’s hands and feet together behind the back.
 Held: We do not reach the question whether all hog-tie restraints constitute a constitutional violation per se, but hold that officers may not apply this technique when an individual's diminished capacity is apparent.
 This diminished capacity might result from severe intoxication, the influence of controlled substances, a discernible mental condition, or any other condition, apparent to the officers at the time, which would make the application of a hog-tie restraint likely to result in any significant risk to the individual's health or well-being.
 In such situations, an individual's condition mandates the use of less restrictive means for physical restraint.